 1. Search Box

-Your site search box should be a graphical stand-out.
-A prominent and clearly visible search box invites the user to locate it easily.
+Shoppers, especially product-focused ones, immediately look for a search box upon opening a website.
+Your site's search box should be a visually appealing feature.
+A prominent and visible search box invites the user to locate it quickly.
 Clarity of presentation of page elements is also part of Search UX

 Place the cursor in the search box upon page load.
-During A/B testing, one large US retailer found that this simple technique significantly increased the frequency of shoppers using the site search.
+During A/B testing, one large US retailer found that this simple technique significantly increased the frequency of shoppers using the site search

-- For easy and immediate access, display the search box on every web page, not only the home page.
+For easy and immediate access, display the search box on every web page, not only the home page.

 2. Autocomplete and Autosuggest

-3. Facets and Filters
+3) Facets and Filters

 Filters and facets (complex systems that logically group filters) are beneficial to narrow down search results.
 Using different attributes as facets, such as price, brand, category, product variations, user ratings, and other attributes, helps the shopper drill down quickly to their product choice.

-If there are many attributes in a facet, hide them behind a "view all" or "see more" link to retain a clean design.
+- If there are many attributes in a facet, hide them behind a "view all" or "see more" link to retain a clean design.

-Enable dynamic faceting, i.e., relevant facets that apply to a specific category, to increase relevancy.
+- Enable dynamic faceting, i.e., relevant facets that apply to a specific category, to increase relevancy.

-Instead of using static facets, which retain the same filters for different and even unrelated product categories, making them dynamic and specific shortens the purchase time of shoppers.
+- Instead of using static facets, which retain the same filters for different and even unrelated product categories, making them dynamic and specific shortens the purchase time of shoppers.

-Another quick way to increase relevancy is removing filters for zero matches.
+- Another quick way to increase relevancy is removing filters for zero matches.
 This also ensures brand trust.

 4. Search Results Pages

-Provide related product suggestions alongside promoting cross-selling.
+- Provide related product suggestions and cross-sell products

-Provide a quick view of the product (display product images on an overlay or expand the frame to enlarge the picture) for shoppers to inspect closely instead of directing them to the product page.
+- Provide a quick view of the product (display product images on an overlay or expand the frame to enlarge the picture) for shoppers to inspect closely instead of directing them to the product page.

-There are multiple problems to address when you solve for shopper intent.
-To turn shoppers into buyers, you have to know what they are searching for, why they are searching for it, and how they are searching for it.
+There are multiple problems to address when you solve shopper intent.
+First, to turn shoppers into buyers, you have to know what they are searching for, why they are searching for it, and how they are searching for it.